...

 The Role of Child Advocates and Ombudsmen Under Texas CPS Guidelines

 Under the framework of the CPS guidelines for child removal in Texas, child advocates and ombudsman services hold a critical role in safeguarding the child’s interests during the CPS proceedings.
 These advocates serve as the voice for the child, advocating for their rights and ensuring that their needs and well-being remain central in all decision-making processes.
-Their involvement is instrumental in ensuring that the child’s perspective is heard and considered in every aspect of the CPS case, from initial assessment to potential court proceedings.
+Their involvement plays a crucial role in ensuring that the child’s perspective is heard and considered in every aspect of the CPS case, from the initial assessment to potential court proceedings.

 CPS Guidelines for Child Removal in Texas: Exploring Mediation and Post-Reunification Support